AdityaPourush/Ping---Pong-Game/readme.md

+If the Deployed Links doesn't work kindly go to this link to this link : - https://ping-pong-game.adityapourush11.repl.co/

 During this project, I learned a lot of things about the web development, especially javaScript.
 I am mentioning some of the things I learned here:

 ..::befor and :: after allow inserting decorative content around elements for styling purposes without modifying the DOM.
 They are pseudo-elements, meaning they are treated like elements in CSS but are not actual elements.
 The content property is required, even if blank, to make the pseudo-elements render.